-- SpecID: REQUIRED.
+SpecID: REQUIRED.
 ENUM.
-A specification's identifier that specifies the format of a structured cybersecurity information.
-The value should be chosen from the namespaces [XMLNames] listed in the IANA table (Section 4.1) or "private".
-The value "private" is prepared for conveying RawData based on a format that $\bar{\text{is}}$ not listed in the table.
-This is usually used for conveying data formatted according to an organization's private schema.
-When the value "private" is used, ext-SpecID element MUST be used. - ext-SpecID: OPTIONAL.
+The meaning of this attribute is the same as that of the AttackPattern class (Section 4.3.1) .

+ext-SpecID: OPTIONAL.
 STRING.
-A specification's identifier that specifies the format of a structured cybersecurity information.
-When this element is used, the value of SpecID element must be "private." - VulnerabilityID: OPTIONAL.
+The meaning of this attribute is the same as that of the AttackPattern class (Section 4.3.1) .

+VulnerabilityID: OPTIONAL.
 STRING.
 An identifier of a vulnerability to be reported.
 This attribute SHOULD be used whenever such identifier is available.
-Both RawData and Reference elements MUST NOT be used when this attribute is used, while either of them MUST be used if this attribute is omitted. - This class is composed of the following aggregate classes. - RawData: Zero or one.
+Both RawData and Reference elements MUST NOT be used when this attribute is used, while either of them MUST be used if this attribute is omitted.

+This class is composed of the following aggregate classes.

+- RawData: Zero or more.
 XMLDATA.
-A complete document that is formatted according to the specification and its version identified by the SpecID/ext-SpecID.
-When this element is used, writers/senders MUST ensure that the namespace specified by SpecID/ext-SpecID and the one used in the RawData element are consistent; if not, the namespace identified by SpecID SHOULD be prefered, and the inconsistency SHOULD be logged so a human can correct the problem. - Reference: Zero or one of iodef:Reference [RFC5070].
-This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a RawData element. - Platform: Zero or more.
+The meaning of this element is the same as that of the AttackPattern class (Section 4.3.1) . - Reference: Zero or more of iodef:Reference [RFC5070].
+The meaning of this element is the same as that of the AttackPattern class (Section 4.3.1). - Platform: Zero or more.
 An identifier of software platform affected by the vulnerability, which is elaborated in Section 4.3.2. - Scoring: Zero or more.
-An indicator of the severity of the vulnerability, such as CVSS and CCSS scores, which is elaborated in Section 4.3.4.
+An indicator of the severity of the vulnerability, such as CVSS and CCSS scores, which is elaborated in Section 4.3.4 .
 Some of the structured information may include scores within it.
 In this case, the Scoring element SHOULD NOT be used since the RawData element contains the scores.
-If a reader/ receiver detects scores in both RawData and Scoring elements and their inconsistency, it SHOULD prefer the scores derived from the RawData element, and SHOULD log the inconsistency so a human can correct the problem.
+If a reader/ receiver detects scores in both RawData and Scoring elements and their inconsistency, it SHOULD prefer the scores derived from the RawData element, and SHOULD log the inconsistency so a human can correct the problem. - 4.3.4.

-4.3.4.
 Scoring